-This blog post is part two of a four-part blog post series covering the DevOps Spectrum of Automation.
+This blog post is part three of a five-part blog post series covering the DevOps Spectrum of Automation.
 If you want to learn more about the series, see the inaugural post on scripts and last week's post on orchestration.

 What do you think about when you hear “runbooks?”
 As our recent survey results from Failover Conf confirmed, the biggest challenges for engineers using runbooks are that they are “very outdated,” “manual,” “hard to know which ones exist,” and have a “lack of standardization and automation.”